williamscale/williamscale.github.io/_projects/postman-olmos-park.markdown

 # Model Creation

-For all models run, I start at node 0 until all edges have been visited.
+For all models run, I start at node 0 (closest to my house) until all edges have been visited.

 ## Model Evaluation